bollu/bollu.github.io/README.md

 In his words:

-> Alok: I have seen you spasm on your cursor trying to read text (WIP: get a longer
+> Alok: I have seen you spasm on your cursor trying to read text (TODO: get a longer
 > quote form alok about what this means)